turbo-src/turbo-src/README.md

 mySecret
 ```

-Here is an example with pretend info (again replace with your real values for each line)
+Here is a fake turbosrc.config with pretend info:

 ```
 oss4ever